surveyjs/survey-creator/docs/End-User-Guide.md

 ### Adorners

 Adorners are design-surface controls for survey element manipulation.
-Use adorners to edit UI texts in place, reorder choices, duplicate and delete elements, specify whether an answer is required, and perform other actions on survey elements.
+Use adorners to edit UI text in place, reorder choices, duplicate and delete elements, specify whether an answer is required, and perform other actions on survey elements.
 Settings that you specify using adorners are synchronized with settings in the Property Grid, and vice versa.

 Each element type has an associated set of adorners.
 The following image highlights adorners for a [Dropdown](#dropdown) question: